 - Stephen Röttger – Analysis of the NTP Autokey Procedures [PDF]

 I am not set against the NTP pool project in general.
-It is a great community driven project that I am using client-side (for many small devices such as routers, Raspberry Pis, IoT, …) as well as server-side since I am contributing with at least one online NTP server.
-However, my focus with this blogpost series is the enterprise network.
+It is a great community-driven project that I am using client-side (for many small devices such as routers, Raspberry Pis, IoT, …) as well as server-side since I am contributing with at least one online NTP server.
+However, my focus on this blogpost series is the enterprise network.
 And you should not use the NTP pool within your enterprise as at all, but own independent stratum 1 NTP appliances along with NTP authentication.